Luluno01/BungeeSafeguard/README.md

 A blacklist and whitelist BungeeCord plugin with support of UUID look up.

-This plugin is formerly named BungeeGuard.
+This plugin was formerly named BungeeGuard.
 In order not to conflict with the existing plugin BungeeGuard, this plugin is renamed to BungeeSafeguard from v2.0.

 Tested on Waterfall, version: `git:Waterfall-Bootstrap:1.15-SNAPSHOT:87d2873:326`.